Engine versions supported: Cinematic Unity Explorer supports most Unity versions from 5.2 to 2021+ (IL2CPP and Mono)

 Before explaining some things, I believe it's a good idea to first have a grasp of some of the concepts Unity (and Oriented Object Programming) uses.

 Every object in the game world is what is called a "Game Object".
-Each game object can have other game objects as "children", as well as other type of objects called "components", as we will explain in a bit.
+Each game object can have other game objects as "children", as well as another type of object called "components", as we will explain in a bit.

 Think of these as two different bags in which you can play around with their elements, with a couple of differences:

-• You can see these hierarchical relationships in the scene itself on the Object Explorer, as well as in the bottom left section of a game object Inspector tab.
+- You can see these hierarchical relationships in the scene itself on the Object Explorer, as well as in the bottom left section of an Object Inspector panel.

 How to modify a game object's spatial property